A young man with dark hair and sunglasses drinks water from a glass while sitting at a table on the beach during sunset.

 Contemporary painter based in Los Cabos, Baja California Sur.

-My work explores the exploration of identity through gestural abstraction, material experimentation, and symbolic repetition.
-At the core of my practice is an instinctive, emotional necessity: painting becomes a space for externalizing inner states — a way of translating memory, identity, and vulnerability into form.
-Rather than delivering fixed messages, my work invites the viewer into a shared emotional field: a space to feel, to sit with contradictions, and to inhabit the paradox of pain that lingers as a strangely pleasurable trace.
+My work explores identity through gestural abstraction, material experimentation, and symbolic repetition.
+At the core of my practice is an existential urgency: painting as a space for externalizing inner states and for exploring how emotions, matter, and life itself transcend.
+Rather than delivering fixed messages, my work invites the viewer into a shared emotional field — a place to sit with contradictions and to inhabit the paradox of pain that lingers as a strangely pleasurable trace.

 CONTACT